Back to Blog

 Advertised prices are almost meaningless without usage context.
 A business handling 200 minutes of calls per month, roughly 65 calls averaging 3 minutes each, pays very different amounts depending on the platform.

-At 200 minutes, Rosie ($49) and Phonely Starter ($50) cost the least.
-Trillet ($59) sits in the middle with the added value of SMS, WhatsApp, compliance, and auto-callback.
-Dialzara ($96.20) and Smith.ai ($179) are the most expensive due to high overage rates.
+At 200 minutes, Marlie ($49), Hey Rosie ($49), and Phonely Starter ($50) cost the least on a pure-price basis.
+Trillet ($59) sits just above them but is the only one of the group that bundles SMS, WhatsApp, included HIPAA/TCPA/ACMA/GDPR compliance, and auto-callback at that price.
+Dialzara ($96.20), Frontdesk ($99), and Smith.ai ($500+) are the most expensive at this usage level.

 Frequently Asked Questions